-Are There Dangers of Taking OTC Medications and Illicit Drugs or Alcohol?
+Are There Dangers of Taking OTC Medications With Drugs or Alcohol?

 OTC medications, or over-the-counter medications, come in many varieties, nearly all of which can have harmful or dangerous interactions with other substances.